pvharmo/blog-jean-mercier/src/pages/en/blog/feminism-and-gender-films-of-2022.md

 In the same spirit, in *Triangles of Sadness*, after a luxury cruise encounters problems following a storm, a cleaning lady, because of her special knowledge on surviving on a lost island, transforms herself into an autocratic leader, even grabbing for herself alone the best installations and keeping for herself the most attractive young male survivor for the night.

-In a Mexican film of 2021, *Sundown*, mostly shown in 2022, a female business owner is as tough, or tougher, than he ailing brother, as she directs a meat packing enterprise in Britain and deals autocratically with him, while part of the family is staying at a luxury all included hotel in Mexico.
+In a Mexican film of 2021, *Sundown*, mostly shown in 2022, a female business owner is as tough, or tougher, than her ailing brother, as she directs a meat packing enterprise in Britain and deals autocratically with him, while part of the family is staying at a luxury all included hotel in Mexico.

 The conclusion suggested in these three last films, *TAR*, *Triangles of Sadness*, and *Sundown* is that the position where you stand conditions in large part your behavior.
 Women can thus be as erratic and authoritarian as men if given the “right” circumstances.
 For some, this conclusion might seem pessimistic, but for others, it may be more positive in that it suggests that there is nothing inherent or “natural” in the fact that women are often at the losing end of authority relationships.